ecshreve/toolbox/README.md

 ### Devcontainer

 The `devcontainer.json` file in the `.devcontainer` directory is used to define the devcontainer for this repository.
 The devcontainer is based on the custom docker image built from the `Dockerfile` in the root of the repository.
+The devcontainer defined in `.devcontainer/toolbox-prod/devcontainer.json` is based on pulling the prebuilt image from the github container registry, and is an example of how to use the devcontainer in another repository.

+The `toolbox_prod` devcontainer is also used as the source for the codespaces prebuild configuration.

 ## Links